System-Glitch/Solidity-IDE/.github/ISSUE_TEMPLATE/information.md

 ---
-name: Inform us
+name: Information
 about: Report a vulnerability, a possible optimization, bad grammar/spelling, ...

 ---

 ## Description

-Describe precisely what you want to inform us about.
+Describe precisely what you want to inform me about.
 Provide as much information as you can.